solrudev/Ackpine/docs/guide/shizuku.md

     ```java
     var parameters = new UninstallParameters.Builder(packageName)
             // ...some session configuration...
-            .usePlugin(ShizukuUninstallPlugin.class, ShizukuUninstallPlugin.Parameters.DEFAULT)
+            .registerPlugin(ShizukuPlugin.class, ShizukuPlugin.UninstallParameters.DEFAULT)
             .build();

     // Or, if you want to configure some parameters for the plugin
-    var shizukuParameters = new ShizukuUninstallPlugin.Parameters.Builder()
+    var shizukuParameters = new ShizukuPlugin.UninstallParameters.Builder()
             .setKeepData(true)
             .setAllUsers(true)
             .build();
     var parameters = new UninstallParameters.Builder(packageName)
-            .usePlugin(ShizukuUninstallPlugin.class, shizukuParameters)
+            .registerPlugin(ShizukuPlugin.class, shizukuParameters)
             .build();
     ```

 !!!
 Note
-    Shizuku versions below 11 are not supported, and with these versions installations will fall back to normal system's `PackageInstaller`, or `INTENT_BASED` installer (if was set).
+    Shizuku versions below 11 are not supported, and with these versions operations will fall back to normal system's `PackageInstaller`, or `INTENT_BASED` installer/uninstaller (if was set).

 If Shizuku service is not running, or if Shizuku permission is not granted for your app, session will fail.